unikrn/docker-php/Readme.md

 - nginx is running from /var/www/html
 - running plain redis on default ports and with default config
 - Help https://github.com/wsargent/docker-cheat-sheet
+- a mysql tmpfs server to run unit tests against it without io issues

 ### XDEBUG Forward
 ```